opiethehokie/cloud.openshift.cartridge.wlp/README.md

-# IBM WebSphere Application Server Liberty Cartridge
+# Openshift Cartridge for the WebSphere Liberty Profile

 Provides the Liberty profile server on OpenShift.
 This cartridge makes use of the [IBM WebSphere Application Server Liberty Buildpack][] for Cloud Foundry to provide a more consistent experience between clouds.